 Despite broad reforms in many jurisdictions, the policies of some public bodies continue to be specifically directed toward lesbians and gay men.
 In 1996, a local school board in British Columbia banned certain teaching materials that featured same-sex parents.
-In 1998, judicial review of this decision was granted, on the ground that the decision was "contrary to the [School Act] requirement that schools be 'conducted on strictly secular [...] principles."
-In 2000, the British Columbia Court of Appeal set aside this ruling, finding that the resolution was within the board's jurisdiction.

-In December 2002, the Supreme Court of Canada allowed an appeal of the Court of Appeal's decision.
-It found the Board decision had been unreasonable in light of the statutory educational scheme and remanded the issue of whether the books should be approved using appropriate criteria to the Board (Chamberlain v.
+In 2002, the Supreme Court of Canada allowed an appeal of a British Columbia Court of Appeal ruling that the resolution had been within the Board's jurisdiction.
+It found the Board had been unreasonable in light of the statutory educational scheme and remanded the issue of whether the books should be approved using appropriate criteria to the Board (Chamberlain v.
 Surrey School Board No. 36).
-In June 2003, the Board again rejected the books for various reasons, including grammar and spelling mistakes, and announced it would seek out other resources that depict same-sex family models.
+In June 2003, the Board again rejected the books for various reasons and announced it would seek out other resources that depict same-sex family models.

 In March 2002, an Ontario Catholic School Board endorsed a member high school's denial of a gay student's request to attend his graduation dance with his boyfriend, on the basis that allowing behaviour representative of a homosexual lifestyle would be inconsistent with church teachings and Catholic school values.
-On 10 May, a judge of the Superior Court of Justice granted an interlocutory injunction, pending trial, to enable the plaintiff's attendance at the event with his male partner (Hall (Litigation Guardian of) v.
+In May, a judge of the Superior Court of Justice granted an interlocutory injunction, pending trial, to enable the plaintiff's attendance at the event with his male partner.
+The trial was scheduled for fall 2004 (Hall (Litigation Guardian of) v.
 Powers).

 Violence directed at lesbians and gay men remains an issue of concern.
 In 1993, Quebec Human Rights Commission hearings on the matter acquired prominence as a result of the high incidence of murder of homosexual men in Montréal.
 "Gay-bashing" has also been identified as a priority issue in other Canadian cities, including Vancouver and Toronto.
-Vancouver police have described the November 2001 murder of a gay man as a hate crime and have expressed concern that gays and lesbians are the group most likely to be assaulted in the city.
+Vancouver police described the November 2001 murder of a gay man as a hate crime and have expressed concern that gays and lesbians are the group most likely to be assaulted in the city.
 In 1995, hate-motivated crime directed against gays was recognized by Parliament as an important issue in sentencing.
-The federal and provincial governments have been considering expanding grounds protected by Criminal Code hate propaganda provisions to include sexual orientation.
-A Private Member's bill on this matter currently before Parliament is discussed under the heading "Parliamentary Action."
+In April 2004, Parliament also expanded grounds protected by Criminal Code hate propaganda provisions to include sexual orientation.
+Both matters are discussed under the heading "Parliamentary Action."